 In the short run, however, immigration and ethnic diversity tend to reduce social solidarity and social capital.
 New evidence

 from the US suggests that in ethnically diverse neighbourhoods residents of all races tend to 'hunker down'.
 Trust (even of

 one's own race) is lower, altruism and community cooperation rarer, friends fewer.
-In the long run, however, successful immigrant societies have overcome
+In the long run, however, successful immigrant

-of becoming comfortable with diversity are drawn from the US military, religious institutions, and
+identities.
+Illustrations of becoming comfortable with diversity are drawn from the US military, religious institutions, and

 Foundations/Intergroup Relations Program,